 - Pet Poison Helpline: 855-764-7661

-Keep people food away from pets.
+Keep people food away from pets, and instruct everyone else to do the same.
 If you want to share holiday treats with your pets, make or buy treats formulated just for them.
-The following people foods are especially hazardous for pets:
+The following people foods are especially dangerous for pets:

-- Chocolate is an essential part of the holidays for many people, but it is toxic to dogs and cats.
-Although the toxicity can vary based on the type of chocolate, the size of your pet, and the amount they ate, it's safer to consider all chocolate off limits for pets.
+- Chocolate is an essential part of holidays for many people, but it is toxic to dogs and cats.
+It's safest to consider all chocolate off limits for pets, even though the harm it can cause varies based on the type of chocolate, the size of your pet, and the amount eaten.

 - Other sweets and baked goods also should be kept out of reach.
-Not only are they often too rich for pets; an artificial sweetener often found in baked goods, candy and chewing gum, xylitol, has been linked to liver failure and death in dogs.
+Not only are they often too rich for pets; they may contain the artificial sweetener xylitol, which has been linked to liver failure and death in dogs.

-- Table scraps – including gravy and meat fat –also should be kept away from pets.
-Many foods that are healthy for people are poisonous to pets, including onions, raisins and grapes.
-During the holidays, when our own diets tend toward extra-rich foods, table scraps can be especially fattening and hard for animals to digest and can cause pancreatitis.
+- Table scraps – including gravy, sauces, dressing, and meat or poultry fat or skin – should be kept away from pets.
+During the holidays, when our own diets tend toward extra-rich foods, table scraps can be especially hard for pets to digest and can cause pancreatitis.
+Bones can cause choking or intestinal blockage.
+Plus, many foods that are healthy for people are poisonous to pets, including onions, raisins, and grapes.